therealcmj/ociextirpater/deploy/README.md

 ## Using OCI's Native Terraform Backend

-If deployment is being done with tools other than the Oracle Resource Manager, a small amount of code can be added to [track state remotely in an OCI Object Stroage Bucket](https://blogs.oracle.com/cloud-infrastructure/post/terraform-oci-state-locking-backend).
+If deployment is being done with tools other than the Oracle Resource Manager, a few configurations can be added to [track state remotely in an OCI Object Storage Bucket](https://blogs.oracle.com/cloud-infrastructure/post/terraform-oci-state-locking-backend).
 This backend is state-locking so it can be utilized by multiple developers remotely.
-Simply add the following code:
+Simply add the following backend configs:

 ```HCL
 terraform {